azat-co/practicalnode/chapter4/chapter4.md

 </ul>
 ```

-**Tip**  One of the main differences between Pug and Handlebars is that the former allows pretty much any JavaScript in its code whereas the latter restricts programmers to only a handful of built-in and custom-registered helpers.
+**Tip**  One of the main differences between Pug and Handlebars is that the former allows pretty much any JavaScript in its code, whereas the latter restricts programmers to only a handful of built-in and custom-registered helpers.

 ## Comments

-When it comes to comments, we have a choice to output them or not.
-For the former, use JavaScript style `//`; for the latter, use `//-`.
-For example,
+When it comes to comments, we have a choice to render/output them into HTML or not.
+To render/output them into HTML, use JavaScript style `//`; to not render them, use `//-`.
+For example, here are two comments:

 ```gut
 // content goes here